-Agriculture Finance: Agriculture is a major source of livelihood throughout the world, especially for the 75 percent of poor people living in rural areas of developing countries.
-In fact, agriculture is a source of livelihood for 86 percent of rural people, but lack of access to finance to adopt efficient technologies and resource allocation holds farmers back.
+Agriculture Finance: Agriculture is a major source of livelihood throughout the world, especially for the 75 percent of poor people living in the rural areas of developing countries.
+In fact, agriculture is a source of livelihood for 86 percent of rural people; but lack of access to finance to adopt efficient technologies and resource allocation holds farmers back.

 Capital Markets: Capital Markets allow businesses to raise long-term funds by providing a market for securities, both through debt and equity.
 Capital Markets offer a wide range of products that allow businesses and banks not just to raise capital but also to hedge against risks.